minio/docs/source/includes/k8s/steps-configure-ad-ldap-external-identity-management.rst

 You must explicitly assign MinIO policies to a given user or group Distinguished Name (DN) to grant that user or group access to the MinIO deployment.

 The following example assumes an existing :ref:`alias <alias>` configured for the MinIO Tenant.
-See the :ref:`Deploy MinIO Tenant: Forward Ports <create-tenant-cli-forward-ports>` procedure for a basic example of granting network access to the MinIO tenant from your local host machine.

 Use the :mc-cmd:`mc admin policy set` command to assign a user or group DN to an existing MinIO Policy: